Climate Change - Frequently Asked Questions

 What is meant by adaptation as pertaining to climate change?

 One example is the need to create cooling centers in strategic locations in order to decrease the impact of extreme heat, especially among vulnerable populations.
-Other examples include using health surveillance data to identify populations that are most vulnerable to various health threats; developing plans to address the needs of vulnerable populations during disasters, and regulating the development of areas at risk for infrastructure damage caused by climate change.
+Other examples include using health surveillance data to identify populations that are most vulnerable to various health threats; developing plans to address the needs of vulnerable populations during disasters, and regulating development in areas at risk for infrastructure damage caused by climate change.

 How is the Commonwealth’s readiness and capacity for adaptation being assessed?